Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Februari 2025 11.30.39 UTC
+- WIB: Kamis, 27 Februari 2025 12.27.57 UTC
-- WITA: Kamis, 27 Februari 2025 12.30.39 UTC
+- WITA: Kamis, 27 Februari 2025 13.27.57 UTC
-- WIT: Kamis, 27 Februari 2025 13.30.39 UTC
+- WIT: Kamis, 27 Februari 2025 14.27.57 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude